Change your single sign-on provider

 Want to change your single sign-on (SSO) provider?
 This guide will help you make a seamless transition.
 Keep in mind that you'll need to set aside some time in order to complete the process in one go.

-Tip: Org owners on Enterprise Grid can add up to 11 additional SSO configurations to use SSO with multiple identity providers.
+Tip: Org owners on Enterprise subscriptions can add up to 11 additional SSO configurations to use SSO with multiple identity providers (IDPs).

 Change your SSO provider